MicrosoftDocs/powerapps-docs/articles/get-started-powerflow.md

    ms.date="10/06/2015"
    ms.author="anneta"/>

-# Create a PowerFlow #
+# Create Logic #
-Create a PowerFlow to take action when something happens.
-For example, create a PowerFlow so that you get an email message whenever someone adds a row to a SharePoint List.
+Create PowerApps Logic to take action when something happens.
+For example, create Logic so that you get an email message whenever someone adds a row to a SharePoint List.
 In this example, the condition (or trigger) is that a row was added, and the action is that you were sent mail.

 **Prerequisites**